sededege/vitemecbook/README.md

 - Stylesheet: SCSS

 ## Motivation
-The motivation behind building a macOS-like interface in React and TypeScript is to provide a familiar and intuitive user experience for web applications. macOS has been widely acclaimed for its sleek design, usability, and productivity-enhancing features.
-By recreating a similar interface using React and TypeScript, I aim to bring the power of macOS to the web.
+The motivation behind building a mecos-like interface in React and TypeScript is to provide a familiar and intuitive user experience for web applications. mecos has been widely acclaimed for its sleek design, usability, and productivity-enhancing features.
+By recreating a similar interface using React and TypeScript, I aim to bring the power of mecos to the web.

 ## 🤝 Contributions
 This project is open to contributions!
 I am still working on some features (Calculator, Calendar, VSCode, Music App) and there's probably a ton of things to add/change/fix.
 Feel free to fork it and create a PR!